 Some sources send links to things that must be consulted.
 For example, each RSS newsfeed contains links to Blog posts that must be processed to extract links.
 The Wikipedia Agent receives a stream of Wikipedia page URLs, each of which must be visited to extract links.

 Most Agents don't produce Events directly.
 Instead they produce Evidence Records, which are further processed into Events at a later.
 This means that the Agent only does the job of converting external data into the standard Evidence Record format.

-An internal component, called the Percolator, does the job of processing the Evidence Record into Events and inserting them into the system.
+The Percolator does the job of processing the Evidence Record into Events and inserting them into the system.
 You can read about the process in Evidence Records.

 Some Agents, such as Crossref Metadata and DataCite Metadata, create Events directly from their internal databases and skip the Evidence Record stage.
 In the future, Agents operated by external parties may also do this.
 The reason for this is that Evidence Records exist to document how external data was processed, and to make transparent the internal processes within Event Data.
 When the data comes directly from the external source, we perform no extra processing, so there is nothing to document.
-External services which operate Agents may choose to record their own form of Evidence, but these will be different to the standardised Crossref Event Data Evidence Records.
+External services which operate Agents may choose to record their own form of Evidence, but these will be different to the standardized Crossref Event Data Evidence Records.